Trained in dentistry, Sree is currently studying lab sciences. She enjoys researching various health topics and writing about her findings.

-Some things can increase your risk for a hernia, including being pregnant, constipated, or overweight, lifting heavy weights, suddenly gaining weight, or persistently coughing or sneezing.
+Some characteristics or actions can increase your risk for a hernia, such as being pregnant, constipated, overweight, lifting heavy weights, suddenly gaining weight, and/or persistently coughing or sneezing.

 7. Crohn's Disease

-This is a type of inflammatory bowel disease that affects the body's digestion of food — it is when the body mistakenly attacks "good" bacteria in the digestive tract.
+Crohn's is a type of inflammatory bowel disease that affects the body's digestion of food.
+When afflicted with Crohn's, the body mistakenly attacks "good" bacteria in the digestive tract.
 Any part of the gastrointestinal tract (which consists of the mouth, esophagus, stomach, small and large intestine, rectum and anus) may be inflamed when one is suffering from this condition.